 The fade haircut has gone through quite the transformation:

-• 1950s: It became a polished civilian trend with styles like the Ivy League cut.
+1950s: It became a polished civilian trend with styles such as the Ivy League cut.

 Why Are Fade Haircuts So Popular?